Eye research changing lives

 REF funds projects to further research in glaucoma and AMD; support sustainable aid for purchase of equipment in the Australasian region as well as projects in East Timor and Myanmar; increase eye health community awareness and coordinate a project with Diabetes Australia (NSW).

-REF funds the launch of the Fight Retinal Diseases project involving 10,000 patients/yr to establish a national system to track treatment outcomes for macular and retinal diseases; the Australia and NZ Registry of Advanced Glaucoma Project (ANZRAG); the Rare Eye Disease Surveillance Unit; The Minum Berreng (‘tracking eyes’) Indigenous Project; Australian and international sustainable aid projects in
+REF funds the launch of the Fight Retinal Diseases project involving 10,000 patients/yr to establish a national system to track treatment outcomes for macular and retinal diseases; the Australia and NZ Registry of Advanced Glaucoma Project (ANZRAG); the Rare Eye Disease Surveillance Unit; The Minum Berreng (‘tracking eyes’) Indigenous Project; Australian and international sustainable aid projects in Timor Leste and Myanmar.

 REF partners with the Royal Australian College of Surgeons (RACS) and the Fred Hollows Foundation to fund the Central Australia Eye Health Program.